MartinsRucevskis/composer-constraint-updater/README.md

 Would suggest to always add the `^` since composer will still keep the major version the same, while updating to the newest minor version other packages support.

-This will make composer install the most up-to-date versions possible, taken the constraints and there won't be any conflicts as long as there is a supported version'.
+This will make composer install the most up-to-date versions possible, taken the constraints and there won't be any conflicts as long as there is a supported version.

 After composer update has been run, it will fix your `composer.json` file from versions that were installed and specified in Your `composer.lock`